MattMiles95/PP1_Limitless/README.md

 # Limitless

 Limitless is a fitness brand made up of trainers, coaches and nutritionists who work with clients to provide bespoke training programmes.
-Each programme can be broken down into 4 sections – Strength, Endurance, Diet and Recovery.
+Each programme can be broken down into 4 sections – Strength, Endurance, Nutrition and Recovery.
 Anyone who is interested in building their own Limitless programme can submit an application form for a free initial consultation, or attend the Limitless Gym at the address provided on the website.

 Also on the website, you can find upcoming fitness events with links to find out more about each event, as well as links to all of Limitless’ social media accounts.
 Limitless has partnered with other major brands in the fitness industry, and their logos are displayed in the footer of each page.
 Each logo also acts as a link to the respective company’s website.